EliAndrewC/l7r/setting/budgets.md

 The Empire's current state (per the campaign-current understanding) is that recent years have been very hard on Imperial finances, and the practical pool of total Imperial reserves (vault savings and callable obligations combined) is down to roughly 10 million koku - about a quarter of one year's revenue, and roughly an order of magnitude below the well-run-empire norm of 2-3 years.
 By the standards of any well-administered premodern empire this is a genuine fiscal crisis, and the Imperial Treasurer is under considerable pressure to rebuild reserves.
 This number can shift with the campaign's events.

 The proximate cause of the current crisis is well-known in the Imperial Court: the passing of Hantei the XXXVIII's mother resulted in an unusually long mourning period with especially generous Empire-wide grain distributions, reflecting the depth of feeling the Emperor held for her.
 At the time of her death the reserves were only slightly below their normal level, but the extended observances consumed several years' worth of accumulated discretionary savings.
 This drawdown was followed almost immediately by the Lion/Crane War, which itself imposed substantial Imperial expenses (legion deployments, magistrate interventions, supply disruption to the Wall, emergency famine relief in war-affected counties).
 Between these two events the reserves dropped from near-normal to the current crisis level, and the Emperor has been raising Otosan Uchi tariffs incrementally (now at ~15% rather than the 5% baseline) in an attempt to halt the bleeding - so far without enough success to begin rebuilding.

+Because the Emperor's normal operating margin is so thin (a good-year surplus of only ~3-5M against ~33-40M of revenue), belt-tightening alone cannot dig the treasury out of a hole this deep in any reasonable span of years - so the Hantei have resorted to measures well outside the ordinary fiscal toolkit.
+Two are current campaign facts:

+- **Borrowing from the Lords of the Coin.**  The Emperor has taken on debt from the great merchant-banking concerns - an awkward arrangement for an Imperial house socialized to regard open dealing in money as beneath it, and a quiet signal of just how strained the treasury has become.
+- **The Mantis sugarcane concession.**  In exchange for a large immediate payment, the Emperor granted the Mantis a permanent low tax rate on their sugarcane crop and restored their right to a family name.
+This trades durable future revenue (and Imperial leverage over a rising minor clan) for cash today - the kind of bargain a fiscally healthy Emperor would never strike, and which the Mantis were only too happy to fund.

+Both moves illustrate the structural point: an empire that runs on callable favors and a thin surplus has few painless options once the favor-bank and the reserves are simultaneously depleted.
+The fastest paths back to solvency all involve mortgaging the future or borrowing against Imperial prestige.

 The principle is canonically illustrated in the following story of Hantei the Tenth, told and retold for centuries in Rokugan as a teaching about the nature of Imperial wealth: